Strata Global Makes Strides in Sustainable Infrastructure with Major Milestones on Delhi-Mumbai Expressway - www.lokmattimes.com

 Carbon Footprint Reduction

 Strata Global is leading the charge in reducing carbon footprints in infrastructure projects.
 Traditional stone pitching for erosion protection emits approximately 0.002652 tonnes of CO2 per sqm.
-By switching to StrataWeb®, a substantial carbon saving of 20 per cent has been achieved.
+By switching to StrataWeb®, a substantial carbon saving of 20% has been achieved.

 Pioneering Sustainable Solutions